ibm-cloud-docs/account/ts-account-infra.md

 {: #troubleshoot-infrastructure-access}
 {: troubleshoot}

+You're unable to access infrastructure services because your account isn't linked to an infrastructure account or it's a Lite account.
+{: shortdesc}

-When you attempt to access infrastructure sections of the IBM Cloud console, the following message might be displayed:
+When you attempt to access the infrastructure sections of the {{site.data.keyword.cloud}} console, the following message might be displayed:
 {: tsSymptoms}

 > This page can't be loaded because your infrastructure account is not fully configured as an IBM Cloud account.